Safrochain-Org/genesis/README.md

 **Notes**:
 - Check logs with `cat safrochaind.log` or `tail -f safrochaind.log` if the node fails to start.
 - Verify node status with `curl http://localhost:26657/status`.
 It may take time to sync.
-- This step is identical across all platforms.
+- This step is identical across Linux, macOS, and Windows (WSL2).

 ---